ThriledLokki983/web50/JAVASCRIPT/Course_Materials/15-Mapty/starter/README.md

 > e.g: As a user, I want to **log my running workouts with location, distance, time, pace steps/minute** so I can keep a log of all my running.

+> e.g. As a user, I want to ** log my cycling workouts with location, distance, time, speed, and elevation gain**, so I can keep a log of all my cycling

 **Features:**

 **FlowChart:** _What we will build_